barryclark/jekyll-now/README.md

 ### Step 1) Fork to your User Repository

 With this fork first setup you can get a feel for what Jekyll is like extremely quickly.
-Make sure that you rename your forked repository to yourgithubusername.github.io.
-It can then be viewed at that URL.
+Fork this repo, then make sure that you rename your fork to yourgithubusername.github.io.
+Your Jekyll blog can then immediately be viewed at that URL.

 ![Step 1](/images/step1.gif "Step 1")